 Based in Dallas, Texas, the SteelPath team consists of seasoned investment professionals and a portfolio management team with over 50 years of collective investment experience.
-The dedicated team consists of an investment committee, portfolio managers, research analysts and traders who are solely focused on the energy space.
+The dedicated team consists of portfolio managers, research analysts and traders who are solely focused on the energy space.

 SteelPath employs seven analysts dedicated solely to understanding the energy value chain and broader energy sector.

-The market’s repeated underestimation of Exploration & Production efficiency improvement capabilities will likely result in attractive long-term performance from current levels
+The market’s repeated underestimation of Exploration & Production efficiency improvement capabilities will likely result in long‐term volume growth of which midstream energy infrastructure is a key beneficiary.

 An additional $890 billion investment in midstream projects will be needed by 2025.1